emqx/emqtt-bench/topic_spec.md

 The unique identifier or name of the MQTT topic. support templating with %i, %c, %u

+### retain boolean:

+If true, publishs message with retain flag set.

 ### interval_ms string:

 The interval in milliseconds between message injections for the topic.